 The pandemic has changed the course of the residential real estate market.
 When COVID-19 emerged in 2020, the real estate market was shaken as it didn’t know how to deal with it.
 However, after two years, the real estate market is slowly going back to what we knew during pre-pandemic times.
+In this blog let’s dive to discover some residential rental real estate market trends and forecasts to strive your real estate business after the pandemic.

 #1 Increase in Rent Prices

 Cities saw a rapid decline in rent prices as people moved away from densely populated areas in 2020.
 Due to the low demand, landlords had no choice but to lower their rent to attract the tenants that remained.
 However, rent prices are slowly returning to their pre-pandemic levels as renters are moving back to certain markets.
 Data shows that areas such as Austin and Seattle are seeing a consistent surge in rent prices, with Florida at the forefront with a rent increase of 33.3 percent in the Tampa to Clearwater area, and 31.6 percent in the Miami to West Palm Beach area.
+As the real estate market is striving you need to increase the rent of your property.

 #2 Demand for Rental Units

 Another prediction that’s making rounds among property management companies is that the demand for rental units will likely increase.
 Those that can’t afford to own a house will continue to rent, and since people are moving back to their markets, the competition will be intense.
 In addition, those that moved in with others during the COVID-19 pandemic will now move out.
 This adds to the demand for rental units.
 Real estate investors can leverage this situation by renting out their units at a competitive rate.
+Have a look at our current listings.

 #3 Demand for Larger Rental Units